marinarobin/uwaterloo-igem-2018/wiki/pages/Design.md

 ## Project Re-work

-The design as described above is how we planned to carry out our project in order to develop a system which is able to maintain a co-culture at specified ratios.
-Unfortunately due to issues that arose with some of the light activated systems and time constraints, we had to rework the project design in order to complete our work in time.
+The experimental design described above is how we originally planned to carry out our project, in order to develop a system which was able to maintain a co-culture at specified ratios.
+Unfortunately, due to issues that arose with some of the light activated systems and time constraints, we had to rework the project design in order to complete our work in time.
 We removed the blue light system entirely since we could not assemble it fast enough.
 Instead, we decided to focus only on the CcaS/CcaR system.
 Our revised co-culture involves engineering our faster-growing E. coli population (JT2) to be controlled by CcaS/CcaR, and leaving our slower-growing E. coli population (DH5𝛂) uncontrolled.
 This allowed us to continue to pursue the core objective of our project: to create a stable co-culture, while removing some of the complexity so that we could finish on time.

 ## Experimental Design